 - experience pain during sexual intercourse or urination

-Also, a person should speak with a doctor if they could be pregnant or have been trying to become pregnant for over a year but have not yet conceived.
+Also, a person should speak with a doctor if they could be pregnant or have been trying to become pregnant for

 During early pregnancy, cervical fluid may look thinner or more watery.
 If a person experiences implantation bleeding, the fluid may contain a little blood.